EDUDESTROER/StellarCalculatorApp/README.md

 visit this link to learn more [wow create a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

-# Technologies used
+# 📝 License
-- HTML
-- CSS
-- JavaScript
+- This project is under license.
+See the [LICENSE](LICENSE.md) file for more details.